Social Psychological Research Group

 - Social identity, group processes, intergroup relations [Sammyh Khan]

 For further information regarding the Social Psychological Research Group, please contact Research Group Lead Dr Sammyh Khan.

 We offer a thriving and dynamic environment for both research and teaching excellence.
 We are proud of our high profile research activity, our external impact, and our strong portfolio of courses.
-We offer a portfolio of MSc Psychology courses in Applied Social and Political Psychology, Child Development, Cognitive Psychology and Psychology of Health and Wellbeing, which integrate well with our research themes.
+We offer a portfolio of MSc Psychology courses in Applied Social and Political Psychology, Child Development, and Cognition and Cognitive Neuroscience which integrate well with our research themes.